 Other tools I use are Google Keyword Planner, Answer the Public and Google Search Console.
-Google Search Console helps to track your performance in organic search and shows a lot of data about the keywords that you already rank for.– Jamie Irwin, Digital Marketing & SEO Expert, Irwin Organic
+Google Search Console helps to track your performance in organic search and shows a lot of data about the keywords that you already rank for.– Jamie Irwin, Digital Marketing & SEO Expert, STRAIGHT UP SEARCH

 #22.
 Richard Stevens – Ahrefs, Keywords Everywhere, Google Autocomplete, Semrush